Winniecheryl/Git-Cheat-Sheet/README.md

 ##  2. **Common Git commands**

-Now that you can create a repository, add a readme file, make a commit and push, here are some git commnads that should be knowing as a developer.
+Now that you can create a repository, add a readme file, make a commit and push; here are some git commands that a developer should be knowing.

 These are commands that you will find yourself using almost everytime as you get more familiar with git and github.

 - **Git Clone**
 If you love to work with other developers and copy some tips from them, git clone is definetely for you.
 It allows you to copy someone elses code to your own working space, and thereafter, you can make all the changes and modification you desire.
-Here is are two screenshots of how i have done it; in the first screenshot, i have copied the link, in the second screenshot, I have written the command in my command prompt
+Here are two screenshots of how I have done it; in the first screenshot, I have copied the link of the code I want to modify, in the second screenshot, I have written the command in my command prompt

 ![Screenshot (279)](https://user-images.githubusercontent.com/58620711/154206843-dde98044-535f-48cd-903b-e882c0913364.png)